 Aside from discounts, driving behavior, credit score improvement and shopping around, college graduates may find additional ways to save through the following methods:

-- Compare vehicles: Insurance companies may consider certain vehicles a higher risk to insure than others.
-Before purchasing a vehicle, consider researching if the car you plan to drive is considered high-risk by your provider.
+- Compare vehicles: Insurance companies may consider certain vehicles a higher risk to insure than others and may come with a higher premium.
+Before purchasing a vehicle, consider researching the car’s safety features and ratings, and looking into how much it may cost to insure by your provider.
+Some vehicles are cheaper on average to insure than others.

 - Increased deductible: Full coverage policies have two deductibles: one for comprehensive coverage and one for collision coverage.
 Raising your deductible means you are willing to cover more expenses out-of-pocket in a claim for damage to your own car, but it can also provide immediate savings on your premium to help you allocate funds for the unexpected.
 Just make sure you choose a level you can afford to pay if you do file a claim.